reactjs/react.dev/src/content/reference/react-dom/prefetchDNS.md

 ### Prefetching DNS in an event handler {/*prefetching-dns-in-an-event-handler*/}

 Call `prefetchDNS` in an event handler before transitioning to a page or state where external resources will be needed.
-This gets the process started earlier than if you call it during the rendering of the new page or state.
+This gets the process started earlier than if you call it during the rendering of the new page or State.

 ```js
 import { prefetchDNS } from 'react-dom';